-The "2007 Locality Pay" columns show what the total locality payments would be and the net increase in 2007.
-The "2007 Increase" column shows the 2007 total payment minus the 2006 baseline-i.e., the increase in locality pay in 2007 attributable to higher locality pay rates.
-Based on the assumptions outlined above, we estimate the total cost attributable to the locality rates shown in Table 2 to be about \$5.3 billion on an annual basis.
-This amount does not include the cost of benefits or the cost of the 1.7 percent increase in rates of basic pay that would take effect in January 2007 under current law.
+The "2008 Locality Pay" columns show what the total locality payments would be and the net increase in 2008.
+The "2008 Increase" column shows the 2008 total payment minus the 2007 baseline-i.e., the increase in locality payments in 2008 attributable to higher locality pay rates.
+Based on the assumptions outlined above, we estimate the total cost attributable to the locality rates shown in Table 2 to be about \$9.3 billion on an annual basis.
+This amount does not include the cost of benefits or the cost of the 2.5 percent increase in rates of basic pay that would take effect in January 2008 under current law.

-This cost estimate excludes 826 records of white-collar workers which were unusable because of errors.
+This cost estimate excludes 3,322 records (out of 1.3 million) of white-collar workers which were unusable because of errors.
+There were more error records this year likely due to changes in pay administration rules.
+Some agencies were unable to make the necessary changes in their data processing systems in time for March 2006 data submissions and automated techniques OPM used to update records reported under the old rules were unable to assess these 3,322 records.
 Many of these employees may receive locality payments.
-Including these records would add about \$3.4 million to the net cost of locality payments.
+Including these records would add about \$24 million to the net cost of locality payments.
 The cost estimate covers only General Schedule employees and employees covered by pay plans that receive locality pay by action of the Pay Agent.
-It excludes the cost of pay raises for employees under other pay systems that may be linked in some fashion to locality pay increases.
+However, the cost estimate excludes members of the Foreign Service because the Department of State no longer reports these employees to the CPDF.
+The estimate also excludes the cost of pay raises for employees under other pay systems that may be linked in some fashion to locality pay increases.
 These other pay systems include the Federal Wage System for blue-collar workers, under which pay raises often are capped or otherwise affected by increases in locality rates for white-collar workers; pay raises for employees of the Federal Aviation Administration and other agencies that have independent authority to set pay; and pay raises for employees covered by various demonstration projects.
+The cost estimate also excludes the cost of benefits affected by pay raises.